Chart Color Schemes

 The level of general health in Allenby Gardens is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Allenby Gardens shows better-than-average health outcomes.
+Allenby Gardens shows healthier-than-average outcomes.

 Frequently Asked Questions - Health